Authentic Lessons for 21st Century Learning

 Extend

-Move to slide 11 and give each group a copy of the attached Twitter Debate handout.
-Ask students to read the mock Twitter exchange between Alexander Hamilton (representing the Federalist side) and George Mason (representing the Anti-Federalist side) as they debate over ratifying the Constitution.
+Move to slide 12 and give each group a copy of the attached Social Media Debate: Alexander Hamilton and George Mason handout.
+Ask students to read the mock Social Media exchange between Alexander Hamilton (representing the Federalist side) and George Mason (representing the Anti-Federalist side) as they debate over ratifying the Constitution.

-Either in groups or individually, have students use the Tweet Up strategy and the attached Tweet Up handout to create one new tweet for Alexander Hamilton and one for George Mason that accurately represent each view on ratifying the Constitution.
+Either in groups or individually, have students use attached Social Media Post handout to create one new post for Alexander Hamilton and one for George Mason that accurately represent each view on ratifying the Constitution.

-Once students have created their tweets, ask two students from each group to represent the two opposing viewpoints.
-Have students who represent the Federalist viewpoint line up on one side of the room, and students who represent the Anti-Federalist viewpoint to line up on the opposite side.
-Ask students to share aloud their tweets one at a time, alternating viewpoints to mimic a debate—first a Federalist tweet, then an Anti-Federalist tweet.
+Once students have created their social media posts, ask two students from each group to represent the two opposing viewpoints.
+Have students who represent the Federalist viewpoint line up on one side of the room and students who represent the Anti-Federalist viewpoint line up on the opposite side.
+Ask students to share aloud their posts one at a time, alternating viewpoints to mimic a debate—first a Federalist post, then an Anti-Federalist post.

-After sharing their tweets, move to slide 12.
 Give each group 2–3 minutes to discuss how the arguments of both Federalists and Anti-Federalists influenced the structure and functioning of our government.
-As you call on different groups to share answers with the class, type their responses into slide 13 or write their responses on the board.
+Then call on different groups to share answers with the class.
 Move to slide 14 for more examples that may be discussed as a class if they have not already been mentioned.

 Evaluate

-Move to slide 15 and ask the class to brainstorm issues debated on Twitter or in other public forums today, similar to the way ratification of the Constitution was debated in the late 1700s.
-With the class, make a list of these current issues by typing student responses into slide 16 or by writing the responses on the board.
+Move to slide 15 and ask the class to brainstorm issues debated on social media or in other public forums today, similar to the way ratification of the Constitution was debated in the late 1700s.
+With the class, make a list of these current issues by writing the responses on the board.
 Discuss how each issue influences or is influenced by government structure and policy and, by extension, our daily lives.

 Resources